sass/sass/proposal/module-system.md

 > ```

 > This proposal follows Python and diverges from Dart in that `@use` imports
-> modules with a prefix by default.
+> modules with a namespace by default.
 There are two reasons for this.
 First, it
 > seems to be the case that language ecosystems with similar module systems
-> either prefix all imports by convention, or prefix almost none.
-Because Sass
+> either namespace all imports by convention, or namespace almost none.
+Because
-> is not object-oriented and doesn't have the built-in namespacing that classes
+> Sass is not object-oriented and doesn't have the built-in namespacing that
-> provide many other languages, its APIs tend to be much broader at the top
+> classes provide many other languages, its APIs tend to be much broader at the
-> level and thus at higher risk for name conflict.
-Prefixing by default tilts
+> top level and thus at higher risk for name conflict.
+Namespacing by default
-> the balance towards always prefixing, which mitigates this risk.
+> tilts the balance towards always namespacing, which mitigates this risk.
 >
-> Second, a default prefix scheme drastically reduces the potential for
+> Second, a default namespace scheme drastically reduces the potential for
-> inconsistency in prefix choice.
-If the prefix is left entirely up to the user,
+> inconsistency in namespace choice.
+If the namespace is left entirely up to the
-> different people may choose to prefix `strings.scss` as `strings`, `string`,
+> user, different people may choose to namespace `strings.scss` as `strings`,
-> `str`, or `strs`.
-This taxes the reusability of code and knowledge, and
+> `string`, `str`, or `strs`.
+This taxes the reusability of code and knowledge,
-> mitigating it is a benefit.
+> and mitigating it is a benefit.

 > ```scss
-> // This has the default prefix "susy".
+> // This has the default namespace "susy".
 > @use "susy";
 >
-> // This has the explicit prefix "bbn".
+> // This has the explicit namespace "bbn".
 > @use "bourbon" as bbn;
 >
-> // This has no prefix.
+> // This has no namespace.
 > @use "compass" no-prefix;
 >
 > // Both packages define their own "gutters()" functions.
 But because the members
-> // are prefixed, there's no conflict and the user can use both at once.
+> // are namespaced, there's no conflict and the user can use both at once.
 > #susy {@include susy.gutters()}
 > #bourbon {@include bbn.gutters()}
 >
-> // Users can also import without a prefix at all, which lets them use the
+> // Users can also import without a namespace at all, which lets them use the
 > // original member names.
 > #compass {@include gutters()}
 > ```